 Sarah K.S.
 Shannon joined the UGA Sociology Department in 2013 after receiving her PhD (and MSW) from the University of Minnesota.
-Sarah studies law, crime, and deviance, with a focus on systems of punishment and their effects on social life.
+Sarah's research focuses on systems of criminal punishment and their effects on social life.
 Her interdisciplinary research has been published in top journals in several fields including sociology, criminology, public health, social work, and geography.

 As a publicly engaged scholar, Sarah’s research has been cited in several high profile media outlets including The New York Times, The Economist, and the Washington Post.
 Prior to her graduate work, Sarah worked in the non-profit sector.
 As a result, she cares about doing research that matters for academics, policy makers, and ordinary citizens.